galastrostats/general/git-tutorial/05-branches.md

 Deleted branch experimental (was c5d6cba).
 ```

-It's possible of course that we may be still trying to decide about some changes but others must be made right away.
-Suppose we want to list all the co-signers of our treatise on Pluto, but we don't know yet what everyone will contribute so we aren't sure about the order of names.
+Branching and merging can get more complicated with multiple versions.
+Suppose we want to list all the co-signers of our treatise on Pluto and invite their input, but we don't know yet what everyone will contribute so we aren't sure about the order of names.
 You can be diplomatic and list the whole team in alphabetical order until the final version.

 ```
 $ git branch